-We must do more to prevent people getting ill and to intervene early when they do.
+We must also continue to do more to prevent people getting ill and to intervene early when they do.
 This is of course better for people as they will live longer, healthier and happier lives, but it is also the only sustainable solution to the challenges facing health and care services.
 We all have a role to play in this.